 Boron (B).
 Both deficiency and toxicity of B are found in California vineyards.
-Deficiencies are found in North Coast soils of basaltic (volcanic) and granitic origin, Sierra Foothill soils and the more sandy alluvial soils along the east side of the Central Valley.
-Toxicities are mostly associated with soils derived from the sedimentary (marine) coastal mountain ranges, especially where well waters exceed 1 ppm B.
+Deficiencies are found in the coastal highlands and the granitic alluvial soils along the east side of the Central Valley.
+Toxicities are mostly associated with soils derived from the sedimentary coastal mountain ranges, especially where well waters exceed 1 ppm B.

 Petiole levels normally do not vary markedly along the shoot or during the growing season.
-However, in soils with high B, leaf tissue levels increase gradually throughout the season.
+However, in soils with high B, the petiole levels increase gradually throughout the season.
 Boron accumulates more in the blades.
 Thus, in high-B areas, the levels increase markedly during the season and are higher in the older leaves.
 Samples of affected blades will readily confirm toxicity.
-Blade values of 120 ppm B and above at bloom indicate a potential toxicity problem; 300 ppm B and above in mid to late summer will confirm toxicity.

 Iron (Fe).
 Critical levels have not been established, because there is no correlation between Fe deficiency and tissue levels.
-Normal, non-deficient leaves may have lower or similar petiole and blade Fe levels than those with mild to severe chlorosis symptoms.
-Petiole levels range widely from 20 to 300 ppm but most typically from 70 to 200 ppm.
-Leaf blade Fe levels are usually higher than those of the petioles.
-Iron contamination of the sample from dust, metal equipment, etc. is a common analytical problem.
+Deficiencies are related more to Fe mobility with the plant rather than the total Fe levels.
+Petiole levels range widely from 50 to 300 ppm but most typically from 70 to 200 ppm.
+Iron contamination of the sample from dust, equipment, etc. is a common analytical problem.

-Iron deficiency problems in high lime soils should utilize lime- tolerant rootstocks.
+Iron deficiency problems in high lime soils should utilize lime-tolerant rootstocks.
 Otherwise, correction with soil and foliar Fe treatment is often temporary and partial, as well as expensive.